ostis-ai/scl-machine/docs/quick_start.md

 # Quick Start

 !!! note
-    The sc-machine can't be used on Windows.
+    The scl-machine can't be used on Windows.

 ## Use scl-machine as an extension to sc-machine